 The Investment Funds may use derivatives that are subject to regulation by the CFTC.
 However, with respect to the Fund, GCMLP currently relies on the no-action relief afforded by CFTC Staff Letter No. 12-38 and the exception from "commodity pool operator" registration in CFTC Regulation 4.5.
-Therefore, GCMLP will not be required to deliver a CFTC disclosure document to Shareholders, nor will it be required to provide Shareholders certified annual reports that satisfy the requirements of CFTC regulations generally applicable to registered CPOs.
+Therefore, GCMLP will not be required to deliver a CFTC disclosure document to Shareholders, nor will it be requirements of CFTC regulations generally applicable to registered CPOs.
 As of the date of this Prospectus, there is no certainty that the Adviser or other parties will be able to rely on these exclusions and exemptions in the future.
 Any necessary compliance and reporting obligations to comply with CFTC regulation may increase Fund expenses or otherwise negatively impact the Fund.